 Second DUI – Defend Against Excessive Punishment

-The prosecutor will tell the court to look your second DUI and other things such as: your blood alcohol level, refusal to take a chemical test, collision, valid driver’s license, children in the vehicle, recency of prior conviction, flight from an accident scene.
+The prosecutor will tell the judge to look at your second DUI and other factors such as: your blood alcohol level, refusal to take a chemical test, collision, valid driver’s license, children in the vehicle, recency of prior conviction, flight from an accident scene.

 Surrender of license.
 If your driver’s license is required or ordered to be suspended or revoked by the DMV under any section of the California Vehicle Code on conviction of a DUI offense, you must surrender your license to the court upon conviction.